rohitha18/covid-19-analysis/README.md

 The data splits across worldwide confirmed cases, deaths, and recovered cases.
 To figure how the spread has progessed over a period of time, I plotted the confirmed cases using plotly.graph_objects.

-For the first part, I did some exploratory analysis on the data and summarized some statistics by plotting trends in existing data.
+For the first part, I did an exploratory analysis on the data and summarized some statistics by plotting trends from the existing dataset.

 # Graphical Progression